wiredtiger44/SQLServerCodingStandards/README.md

 <a name="NoCommentedCode"></a><a name="4.2"></a>
   - [4.2](#NoCommentedCode) **No Commented Code**: Commented code should not be checked in.

     > Why?
 Commented code can be confusing.
 History of code is kept in source control so commented code is not necessary.
-Comments that descirbe the functionality are still encouraged.
+Comments that describe the functionality are still encouraged.

     ```code
 	/* bad - commented code isn't removed */